Derry Area School District

 The Derry Area School District is a midsized, suburban public school district located in Westmoreland County, Pennsylvania.
 The school district serves the municipalities of Derry Township, Derry Borough and the Borough of New Alexandria.
 According to 2000 federal census data, it serves a resident population of 18,312 people.

 In 2011, the district operated one high school, one middle school and one elementary school all located in Derry Township.
 The district receives services from the Westmoreland Intermediate Unit.
 Students in Grades 10–12 in Derry Area have the opportunity to attend the Eastern Westmoreland Career and Technology Center in Derry Township.

 History

 For many years, the district operated three elementary schools, all located in Derry Township.
 After the 10–11 school year, Loyalhanna Elementary School (K-1) at 314 Loyalhanna School Road, Latrobe and New Derry Elementary (K-1) located at 314 Pittsburgh Street in New Derry were closed.
 Faced with steadily declining enrollment, the school board consolidated all elementary students to one school building.
 Grandview Intermediate School underwent extensive renovations to accommodate the increase of students during the 11–12 school year.
 It was renamed Grandview Elementary School.
 Additionally, the school board authorized the sale of Loyalhanna School building.

-District Information
+District information

 The school district is approximately 109 square miles in area and is composed of three municipalities, Derry Township, Derry Borough and the Borough of New Alexandria.
-Proud of our heritage and rich in tradition, our goal is to provide students with the educational background necessary to reach their greatest potential.
-Our superior staff, with dedication to work for the total development of the students, is our greatest asset.